 Crowded housing conditions also affect the health and education outcomes.
 Houses are predominantly constructed of wood and covered with zinc sheets with only 19.2% made of masonry and covered with tiles.
-STP's growing population is highly urbanized which, in conjunction with the high incidence of poverty, means that a large part of the population is living in high planned, poorly informal density, neighborhoods, in substandard housing with poor hygiene and sanitation, and insufficient basic urban services such as access to clean water.
+STP's growing population is highly urbanized which, in conjunction with the high incidence of poverty, means that a large part of the population is living in high density, poorly planned, informal neighborhoods, in substandard housing with poor hygiene and sanitation, and insufficient basic urban services such as access to clean water.
 As an example, it takes 49.4% of women an average of 30 minutes to carry water from an improved water source.
 Overcrowding is a major issue with 43% of residential dwellings having only one room for sleeping, while nuclear families have an average of 4.7 members33.
-The environmental and health associated high density overcrowded conditions hasten the spread of diseases that disproportionately affect vulnerable poor and groups particularly young children.
-High density living and overcrowding can have social, psychological and gender impacts, lead to increased levels of gender-based and domestic violence and sexual abuse.
+The environmental and health associated density risks high overcrowded conditions hasten the spread of diseases that disproportionately affect vulnerable poor and groups particularly young children.
+High density living and overcrowding can have social, psychological and gender impacts, lead to